Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Pak's Protocol Artworks

-\paragraph{Collective Emerging Behavior} \emph{X} attracted a broad swath of NFT collectors due to its open nature, with every buyer during that day becoming part of the work’s narrative.
-The final mint counts effectively recorded the number of participants – a transparent metric of engagement – and in total, thousands of NFTs were minted, involving a large community.
-Rather than fostering a competitive race for a single token, \emph{X} created a shared experience: collectors knew the availability was equal for all but also ticking away, which galvanized social media buzz and a sense of camaraderie among those “in the moment.”
-This collective temporal convergence – everyone minting in the same 24-hour span – became a form of emergent community behavior, reinforcing Pak’s notion that the artwork was as much about the crowd’s response as the digital objects themselves.
+\paragraph{Collective Emergent Behavior} \emph{X} attracted a broad swath of NFT collectors due to its open nature, with every buyer during that day becoming part of the work's narrative.
+The final mint counts effectively recorded the number of participants---a transparent metric of engagement---and in total, thousands of NFTs were minted, involving a large community.
+Rather than fostering a competitive race for a single token, \emph{X} created a shared experience: collectors knew the availability was equal for all but also ticking away, which galvanized social media buzz and a sense of camaraderie among those ``in the moment.''
+This collective temporal convergence---everyone minting in the same 24-hour span---became a form of emergent community behavior, reinforcing Pak's notion that the artwork was as much about the crowd's response as the digital objects themselves.

 \paragraph{Poetic Meaning-Making} \emph{X} transforms the notion of an artwork into a time-bound performance, offering a poetic commentary on how value and meaning in digital art are shaped by temporal and social parameters.
-The piece demonstrates that an NFT’s significance can lie not just in its image but in the circumstances of its creation – here, a collective moment that cannot be replicated.
+The piece demonstrates that an NFT's significance can lie not just in its image but in the circumstances of its creation---here, a collective moment that cannot be replicated.
 By foregrounding the protocol (the 24-hour clock) over the visual content, Pak underscored themes of ephemerality and community: the fact that \emph{X} could only come into being through synchronized action imbues it with a narrative of shared presence.
-Ultimately, \emph{X} invites reflection on an alternate mode of art valuation: one where scarcity is a function of time and collective presence rather than material limitation, thereby poetically aligning the artwork with the ethos of a decentralized, time-sensitive digital culture.
+Ultimately, \emph{X} invites reflection on an alternate mode of art valuation: one where scarcity is a function of time and collective presence rather than material limitation, thereby poetically aligning the artwork with the ethos of a decentralized, time-sensitive digital culture. \paragraph{Key Statistics} Released 28 August 2020 on Nifty Gateway, the \textit{X} collection ultimately comprised 15 artworks with a total of 63 editions minted (across 13 open works and 2 one-of-ones).
+Over 24 hours, collectors minted as few as 3 and at most 8 copies per open-edition piece, totaling only 63 pieces---far fewer than the theoretical infinity, underscoring the experiment's success.
+The highest known sale from \textit{X} was the unique \textit{The Void}, which was auctioned to a single collector (price undisclosed publicly), while aggregate primary sales for \textit{X} exceeded six figures in USD terms (each open edition priced in the low hundreds of dollars).
+This series marked Pak's first major NFT drop, establishing the artist's reputation for novel mechanics in crypto art.